House releases supporting documents for investigative report that concluded Washington Rep. Matt Shea planned domestic terrorism

 Further down that email, Shea advises the recipients to “Stay calm and continue working the plan in case we need to deploy.”

-Shea, who did not sit for an interview with investigators, has said the report’s findings and allegations are false and the product of a “Marxist smear campaign.”
+Shea, who did not sit for an interview with investigators from the Rampart Group, has said the report’s findings and allegations are false and the product of a “Marxist smear campaign.”
 In a speech this month at a gun-rights rally, he said the government was failing to investigate America’s “real enemies,” referring to anti-fascist groups.

+In a statement released Tuesday after the release of the documents, Shea referred to the investigation as the “Shampart Dossier” and promised his own review.

+“To that end we are engaging an independent review of the investigator and the investigation,” he wrote on Facebook.
+“The more the facts come out on this, the more it is clear this was a political hit job/label-lynching paid for by us taxpayers.”

 The investigation report also delved into documents allegedly distributed by Shea, including guidelines for conducting holy war, dubbed “Biblical Basis for War.”
 That document included instructions such as, “If they do not yield — kill all males.”
 Shea has said he distributed the Biblical Basis for War only as a historical sermon and that it’s been taken out of context.